Posted by Tiffany Taylor, Alison Arthur and Bethany Frank on 05 Oct 2021

-It often takes a whole staff just to print, fold, and mail paper statements month after month.
+Electronic bill statements can save businesses time, money, and other resources.
+It often requires a whole staff to fulfill paper bill statements month after month.
 Workflows could span weeks, with little time for other tasks between billing cycles.
-For some businesses, especially large ones with heavy billing operations, paperless billing could help significantly reduce personnel costs.
+For some businesses, especially large ones with heavy billing operations, paperless billing can help significantly reduce operational costs.

-Sending paper statements in the mail is a tedious administrative function that requires plenty of dedicated hours each month.
-Paper statements require employees to physically print, package, stamp, and address one to every single customer.
-Paperless billing, on the other hand, streamlines the whole process and gives employees more time to focus on tasks that are pertinent to a business’s core mission.
+Sending paper statements in the mail is a significant administrative function that requires many dedicated hours each month.
+Paper statements require printing, fulfillment, and postage for every recipient.
+On the other hand, paperless billing streamlines the process and gives employees more time to focus on strategic tasks.

-Electronic statements can accelerate payments from customers in addition to accelerating internal business operations.
-Much is left up to the customer when paper statements are sent via mail— weeks could go by before the customer ever opens the bill, leaving a lengthy period of time between a business’s request for payment and the actual receipt of funds.
-Because email is instant and such a regular part of most customers’ daily lives, an electronic statement is likely to be viewed sooner.
-Customers are also likely to make payments sooner, especially if they are given multiple payment options and empowered to submit payments online.
+Much is left up to the customer when paper statements are sent in the mail.
+Weeks could go by before the customer ever opens the bill, leaving a long period between a business’s request for payment and receipt of funds.
+Because email is instant and a regular part of most customers’ daily lives, an electronic statement is likely to be viewed sooner.
+Customers may also make payments sooner, especially if they are given a variety of payment options and empowered to submit payments online.

-Sometimes businesses get stuck in their ways, but there are a number of benefits to breaking away from traditional paper statements.
-Going paperless not only reduces environment impact, but can also help businesses reduce costs, reprioritize workloads, and even improve cash flow by accelerating payments.
-For customers, electronic statements offer convenience and added layers of security, which could lead to an overall improvement in customer satisfaction.
-Learn more about electronic bill presentment here.
+The Bottom Line: There are many benefits in breaking away from traditional paper statements.
+Going paperless not only reduces environmental impact but can also help businesses reduce costs, reprioritize workloads, and improve cash flow by accelerating payments.
+For customers, electronic statements offer convenience and enhanced security leading to an overall improvement in customer satisfaction.

 More on bill pay in Bill Payments: Helping Small Businesses Think Big.